nvdreclair/nvdreclair/README.md

 <sub>name goes by mira!!

-*hyperfixation over shows such as ninjago, lmk, nicktoons shows and many more!!*
+*hyperfixation over shows such as ninjago, lmk, jttw, nicktoons shows and many more!!*

 *biggest kinnie of kai (ninjago) and manny rivera (el tigre) ^_^ !!*